Learning by Doing: The Case of Online Lending: Exogenous interest rate: Model and Results

 \subsection{Implications}

-\subsubsection{Lean Experimentation Strategy}
+\subsection{Lean Experimentation Strategy}

-Our results lend support to the Lean Experimentation (LE) strategy structure: the lender keeps experimenting by gradually increasing its loan amounts to identify how much more it can lend.
-This is best shown by considering the case of uniform income distribution, $F\sim U[0,1]$, where we have a closed-form solution:
+Our results lend support to the LE strategy structure: the lender keeps experimenting by gradually increasing its loan amounts to identify how much more it can lend.
+This is best shown by considering the case of the uniform income distribution, $F\sim U[0,1]$, where we have a closed-form solution:

 \myth{ When $F\sim U[0,1]$, there is a unique solution to the Bellman equation (\ref{eq_J_xt}) with lending threshold \myeql{\bar{x}=\dfrac{(\rho-d)}{2\rho-d-d\rho}\in(0,1).} The optimal repayment amounts $y_t$ increase linearly in the state $x$ to the limit $\bar{x}$ with $y_t(x_t)=m x_t+n$, where \myeqmodel{ m& = \dfrac{d}{2\rho(1-a)}, \quad n = \dfrac{(\rho - d + b\rho)}{2\rho(1-a)}, \textup{ and}\\ a = & \dfrac{1}{2}\left(1-d\sqrt{\dfrac{\rho-d^2}{\rho d^2}}\right), \quad b= \dfrac{1}{2\rho - \rho d - d}\left((\rho -d)\left(d\sqrt{\dfrac{\rho-d^2}{\rho d^2}}+d-1\right)\right),\\ c=& \dfrac{1}{2(1-\rho)(2\rho -d -\rho d)^2}\left((\rho-d)^2\left(1-2d+\rho-(1-\rho)\sqrt{1-\frac{d^2}{\rho}} \right) \right). } }